Tatya Tope: Clash with Colonel Holmes

 Later on Tantia and Rao Saheb, after assisting Jhansi during the British assault successfully helped Rani Lakshmibai escape the attack.
-Together with Rani Lakshmibai, they took control of Gwalior Fort declaring Hindavi Swaraj (Free Kingdom) under the name of Nana Saheb Peshwa from Gwalior.
-After losing Gwalior to the British, Tope and Rao Saheb, nephew of Nana Saheb, fled to the Rajputana.
+Together with Rani Lakshmibai, they took control of Gwalior Fort declaring Hindavi Swaraj (Hindu Self Rule) under the name of Nana Saheb Peshwa from Gwalior.
+After losing Gwalior to the British, Tope and Rao Saheb, nephew of Nana Saheb, fled to Rajputana (present-day Rajasthan).
 He was able to induce the army of Tonk to join him.

-Tope was unable to enter the town of Bundi though, and while announcing he would go south, he headed west in reality and towards Nimach.
-A British flying column commanded by Colonel Holmes was in pursuit of him, while the British commander in Rajputana, General Abraham Robert was able to attack the rebel force when they had reached a position between Sanganer and Bhilwara.
-Tope again fled from the field towards Udaipur and, after visiting a Hindu shrine on 13 August, he drew up his forces on the Banas River.
-They were defeated again by Roberts's forces and Tope fled again.
-He crossed the Chambal River and reached the town of Jhalrapatan in the State of Jhalawar.

 Continued resistance

 Even after the Revolt of 1857 was put down by the British, Tantia Tope continued resistance as a guerrilla fighter in the jungles.
+He also defeated Ratan Singh in Siege of Charkhari.
 He induced the state forces to rebel against the Raja and was able to replace the artillery he had lost at the Banas River.
 Tope then took his forces towards Indore, but was pursued by the British, now commanded by General John Michel as he fled towards Sironj.

 Tope, accompanied by Rao Saheb, decided to divide their combined forces so that he could make his way to Chanderi with a bigger force, and Rao Saheb, on the other hand, with a smaller force to Jhansi.
 However, they combined again in October and suffered yet another defeat at Chhota Udaipur.

 By January 1859, they arrived to the state of Jaipur and experienced two more defeats.
-At this point, he met Man Singh, Raja of Narwar, and his household and decided to stay with at his court.
+At this point, he met Man Singh, Raja of Narwar, and his household and decided to stay at his court.
 Man Singh was in dispute with the Maharaja of Gwalior while the British were successful in negotiating with him to hand Tope to them in return for his life and protection of his family from any reprisals by the Maharaja.
 After this event, Tope was handed to the British and left to face his fate.
+The British army brought him to Shivpuri.

 Execution

 Tantia Tope admitted the charges brought before him, but noted that he might be held accountable only before his master, the Peshwa.
 He was executed on 18 April 1859 at Sipri.
+Every year State Government and locals pay tribute to Tatya Tope on this day and organised Shaheed Mela.